 A diet lacking in nutrients may be the cause for your dog's coprophagia.
 If your dog is not getting the nutrients they need from their diet, they may instinctively turn to poop or even soil to get what they need.

 Dietary insufficiency and malnourishment may be caused by feeding a cheap, poor quality pet food.
 Cheaper foods tend to use protein sources with lower digestibility and bioavailability, so your pet may struggle to absorb nutrients efficiently.
-For this reason, we always recommend sticking with a premium, trusted, quality pet food brand.
+For this reason, we always recommend sticking with a premium, trusted, quality dog food brand.
 It may cost you a little more in the short term, but it may save you big time in vet bills!

 2. Gastrointestinal Diseases

-3. Tasty food = Tasty poop
+4. Tasty Food = Tasty Poop

 As gross as it may be to think about, your dog may be attracted to the smell or taste of the poop due to a strong or appealing aroma.
 Whether it is related to their diet's salt content, fat content, or another nutrient, some food seems to be so good on the way in that it's still tempting on the 'way out'!
 This occurs in a number of situations: